joeeltgroth/node-functions-accelerator/README.md

 # node-functions-accelerator
 Maintained by Function Buildpacks for Knative Team (Cloud Native Runtimes)

-This is a starter Node.js function.
+This repo contains a simple Node.js function that can be built and deployed as a TAP serverless workload.

 Write your function in /function-dir/index.js.